mmcdermott/How-to-PhD/docs/skill_modules/communication.md

 ### Interview Highlights
 *Under Construction*

-## How do you read papers?
-### Guiding Questions
-  1. ... for a literature review for an established project?
-  2. ... for general reading to stay abreast of the field?
-  3. ... for reviewing?

-### Overall Commentary & Key Take-aways
-*Under Construction*

-### Specific Resources
-*Under Construction*

-### Interview Highlights
-*Under Construction*

 ## How do you make good figures?
 ### Guiding Questions
   1. What kinds of figures are there?